i-dot-ai/consult/infrastructure/README.md

 ### Resources and status
 * **RDS Postgres DB** - fully integrated
   * Credentials can be found in Secrets Manager (when `ai-engineer-role` or `developer` is assumed).
 Navigate to this by searching for secrets manager in the console or using the aws cli commands for the relevant secrets
-* **Sagemaker**
-  * Endpoint needs to be spun up when read to be integrated into the app.
-Ask an engineer to help you do this (Elliot Moore)
-  * Work is ongoing to spin these up and down as and when they are being used to  save costs.
-In the interim, if testing, please ensure that you delete endpoints post use.
-You can use the boto docs to find the relevant bits for this.
 * **Batch**
   * Place holder code provided on how to use batch in this (PR)[https://github.com/i-dot-ai/consultation-analyser/pull/48/files].
 Submit job function documentation is also available in boto documentation.
 Unit tests available for this code as well.
 * **GitHub Actions**